damienjacques/gurugis/README.md

 ## Example

-This is a basic example which shows you how to make quick zonal statistics from a raster and a vector layer describing the areas:
+This is a basic example which shows you how to make quick zonal statistics from a raster and a vector layer defining the areas:

 ``` r
 library(gurugis)